AUSTRALIAN MADE

 They may perform tests such as a fluorescein stain test, which involves putting a special dye on the eye to detect any scratches or abrasions, or a Schirmer tear test to assess the amount of tear production.
 In some cases, the veterinarian may need to collect a sample of the discharge from the eye for laboratory analysis to identify the type of infection and determine the best course of treatment for your dog.

 In addition to the physical examination, the vet may take x-rays or perform an ultrasound to rule out any underlying conditions contributing to the eye infection.
-Once a diagnosis has been made, the vet will discuss the best treatment options (eye drops, antibiotics or other medications) and suggest appropriate veterinary care for your puppy.
+Once a diagnosis has been made, the vet will discuss the best treatment options, including how to treat a dog eye infection with eye drops, antibiotics, or other medications, and suggest appropriate veterinary care for your puppy.
 In severe cases, surgery may be necessary.

 What are the benefits of eye dog supplements?